adamsilver/fdpb/01-Register.md

 When a page loads, it's the page's title that is read out first by screen readers.
 For this reason updating the title to read "The form has errors" (or words to that affect) will drastically help screen reader users.

-I recently worked on a project that was thoroughly accessibility checked by RNIB, and we prepended "Retry - " to the page title.
-This tested well.
-As the experience became familiar, this short prompt proved informative and terse.
+I recently worked on a project that was accessibility checked by RNIB, and we prepended "Retry - " to the page title.
+This tested well because as the experience became familiar, a short prompt proved to be both informative and terse.

 Whilst it's arguably less useful for those without vision impairments, it could still be a benefit.
 For users that multi-task and switch between tabs, having that text on the erroneous tab acts as a notification of sorts.

-For errors caught through client-side Javascript validation, the page title changing is less important (though you can still change the `title`).
-We'll provide more appropriate ways to inform people who use screen readers.
+For errors caught through client-side Javascript validation, the change of page title is less important (though you still can).
+We'll provide more appropriate ways to inform those using use screen readers.

 #### 2. Error summary